This post may contain affiliate links. Please see my disclosure policy for details.

 From Charlie Chaplin, portraits and photos of Jewish Ghetto residents, a big pink elephant, street art murals, and bikes on the walls.
-There’s so much to it, you’ll need to spend some time to take it all in.
+There’s so much to it, that you’ll need to spend some time to take it all in.

 There are illusions, benches that you can sit on, and a local cat that keeps an eye on all the residents to make sure they aren’t littering the place.

 When you walk into the main courtyard, you’ll see a window with two dustbins underneath it with what looks like a lot of rubbish.
 But, in fact, it’s all contributing to an art piece called ‘Stick Your Memory’.

 People can discard anything that they don’t want to hold onto, whether that’s a photo of their ex, tickets that have been cluttering your wallet, or knick-knacks that you won’t do anything with.

 Top tips for visiting Kiemo Galerija